The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 signing, it is critical to understand the risks:⚠️ Warning: Misuse of 'DANGEROUSLY_USE_FAKE_SIGNATURES' can lead to security vulnerabilities, including but not limited to invalid transaction generation.
 Ensure you fully understand the implications before use.

-Gets the bitcoinjs-lib network
+Gets the bitcoinjs-lib network used to create this Output.

-Whether this Output
+Whether this Output is Segwit.

-is in fact a Segwit SH_WPKH
+that any addr(SH_TYPE_ADDRESS) is in fact a Segwit SH_WPKH

 (Script Hash-Witness Public Key Hash).